FelixNoessler/GrasslandTraitSim.jl/docs/src/model/parameter.md

         β_WAT_rsa = "Slope of the logistic function that relates the plant available water to the water stress growth reduction factor", δ_WAT_rsa  = "Controls how strongly species differ in their water stress growth reduction from the mean response",

-        α_NUT_Nmax = L"Maximum total soil nitrogen, on all the grassland sites of the Biodiversity Exploratories, the maximum total soil nitrogen is $30 g\cdot kg^{-1}$", α_NUT_TSB = L"Reference value, if the sum of the product of trait similarity and biomass of all species equals: $\sum TS \cdot B < 1$, $\sum TS \cdot B = 1$, $\sum TS \cdot B > 1$ the nutrient adjustment factor $NUT_{adj,txys}$ is higher than one, one and lower than one, respectively", α_NUT_maxadj = "Maximum of the nutrient adjustment factor, fixed for calibration", α_NUT_amc05 = L"Nutrient stress based on arbuscular mycorriza colonisation growth reduction factor for species with mean trait: $TAMC = \phi_{TAMC}$, when the plant available nutrients equal: $N_{p,txys} = 0.5$",
+        α_NUT_TSB = L"Reference value, if the sum of the product of trait similarity and biomass of all species equals: $\sum TS \cdot B < 1$, $\sum TS \cdot B = 1$, $\sum TS \cdot B > 1$ the nutrient adjustment factor $NUT_{adj,txys}$ is higher than one, one and lower than one, respectively", α_NUT_maxadj = "Maximum of the nutrient adjustment factor, fixed for calibration", α_NUT_amc05 = L"Nutrient stress based on arbuscular mycorriza colonisation growth reduction factor for species with mean trait: $TAMC = \phi_{TAMC}$, when the plant available nutrients equal: $N_{p,txys} = 0.5$",